return42/sphkerneldoc/linux_src_doc/drivers/base/power/runtime_c.rst

 -----------

-Disable runtime PM so we safely can check the device's runtime PM status and if it is active, invoke it's .runtime_suspend callback to bring it into suspend state.
+Disable runtime PM so we safely can check the device's runtime PM status and if it is active, invoke its ->runtime_suspend callback to suspend it and change its runtime PM status field to RPM_SUSPENDED.
+Also, if the device's usage and children counters don't indicate that the device was in use before the system-wide transition under way, decrement its parent's children counter (if there is a parent).
 Keep runtime PM disabled to preserve the state unless we encounter errors.

-Typically this function may be invoked from a system suspend callback to make sure the device is put into low power state.
+Typically this function may be invoked from a system suspend callback to make sure the device is put into low power state and it should only be used during system-wide PM transitions to sleep states.
+It assumes that the analogous
+\ :c:func:`pm_runtime_force_resume`\  will be used to resume the device.

 .. _`pm_runtime_force_resume`: